College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 When you breathe through the mouth, nitric oxide gas is produced.
 This gas decreases the lung’s oxygen absorption capacity.
 This can lead to oxygen deficiency and other health issues.

 When you breathe through your nose, the air is cleansed of harmful microbes and other pollutants.
-As the air moves through the nose, it is filtered by the mucus lining of the nostrils and the air is warmed before arriving in the lungs.
+As the air moves through the nose, the mucus lining of the nostrils filters it, and the air is warmed before arriving in the lungs.

 Mouth breathing is also bad for oral health.
-Over time, it can dry out gums and increase acidity which can lead to higher levels of plaque, cavities, and gum disease.
+Over time, it can dry out gums and increase acidity, leading to higher plaque levels, cavities, and gum disease.

 Other issues associated with mouth breathing are a hoarse voice, dehydration, bad breath, snoring, and sleep apnea.

 Make yourself breathe with your mouth closed.
 You can start this technique immediately.
-Just keep reminding yourself to breathe the right way (through the nose) during all of your daily activities.
+Remember to breathe the right way (through the nose) during your daily activities.

-You may forget as the day progresses but each time you find yourself mouth breathing, just remind yourself to breathe through your nose.
+You may forget as the day progresses, but each time you find yourself mouth breathing, remind yourself to breathe through your nose.
 A few days of this should be enough to break your bad habits.
-If you are struggling, you could try setting a reminder on your phone or leaving post-it notes around your home or office.
+If you are struggling, try setting a reminder on your phone or leaving post-it notes around your home or office.

-Another tip for developing a healthy breathing function is to try to maintain a regular breathing pattern.
+Maintaining a regular breathing pattern is another tip for developing a healthy breathing function.
 You should keep your mouth closed as much as possible and keep a good, upright posture.
 Many mouth breathers tend to lean their head forward.
-Try to keep your head upright which in turn keeps your airways clear.
+Try to keep your head upright, which keeps your airways clear.

 It might seem tricky at first, but give it a little time, and eventually, you will condition your mind and body to breathe correctly while maintaining the correct posture.

 If you are a chronic mouth breather and your head is never elevated when you sleep, doing just that might fix your problem.
-By sleeping in a bad position, your snoring will be worse as it forces you to open your mouth.
+By sleeping in a bad position, your snoring will worsen as it forces you to open your mouth.

 Another benefit of keeping your head elevated is to prevent acid influx.
-A raised head will prevent stomach acids from rising into your throat which ensures that you get an unrestricted flow of air.
+A raised head will prevent stomach acids from rising into your throat, ensuring an unrestricted airflow.

-If you tend to sleep on your back, this can make it more difficult to breathe the right way.
-Folks that sleep on their backs tend to take bigger breaths.
+Breathing correctly can be more difficult if you tend to sleep on your back.
+Folks who sleep on their backs tend to take bigger breaths.
 This makes it impossible for them to exhale through the nose as the breath has no option but to exit via the mouth.

 As a rule of thumb, try to sleep on your side or stomach.
 This will also prevent the tongue and soft plates from vibrating and making a sound as you sleep.

-Blocked noses are often the reason for mouth breathing and performing a nose-clearing routine can certainly help decrease the chance of suffering from this debilitating condition.
+Blocked noses are often the reason for mouth breathing, and a nose-clearing routine can help decrease the chance of suffering from this debilitating condition.

 Dr. Rosalba Courtney, an Australian breathing therapist, devised a breathing technique called “Buteyko Breathing.”

 This method requires that you close your mouth before inhaling forcefully through your nose and then exhaling.
-It works well for most people as it trains you how to breathe through your nose instead of your mouth.
-It’s really easy and only takes a minute or two to complete.
+It works well for most people as it trains you to breathe through your nose instead of your mouth.
+It’s effortless and only takes a minute or two to complete.

 Physical exercise such as yoga and cardiovascular workouts encourage breathing through the nostrils.

 Scientific research has also shown that heavier people often have issues with mouth breathing.
-Try to find the time to exercise each day and you should notice that you will sleep better and will be less prone to breathe through your nose.
+Try to find the time to exercise each day, and you should notice that you will sleep better and be less prone to breathing through your nose.

-When we sleep with our mouths open, airborne nasties can enter our respiratory system so take a look around your bedroom and remove anything which could affect the air quality.
+When we sleep with our mouths open, airborne nasties can enter our respiratory system, so look around your bedroom and remove anything that could affect the air quality.

-Plants may look nice in your sleeping area but they can make it more difficult to breathe.
+Plants may look nice in your sleeping area but can make breathing more difficult.
 During the night, plants take in oxygen and pump out carbon dioxide.
-This can cause a conflict as you are actually in competition for oxygen with your plants.
+This can cause a conflict as you compete for oxygen with your plants.

 Finally, if you have a habit of sleeping with a pet, it might be better that they sleep in a different room.
-Pet dander can cause severe irritation and make breathing more labored.
+Pet dander can cause severe irritation and make breathing more difficult.

-You may wish to consider using an air purifier like the Levoit air purifier with a True HEPA filter.
-It has three fan speeds and removes 99.97% of harmful particles so that your airways remain unobstructed while you sleep.
+You may consider using an air purifier like the Levoit air purifier with a True HEPA filter.
+It has three fan speeds and removes 99.97% of harmful particles, so your airways remain unobstructed while you sleep.

 When your nose feels blocked, it’s all too easy to start breathing through your mouth.

 Nasal sprays are designed to promote smooth airflow through your nasal passages.
-This greatly reduces the need to breathe orally.
+This dramatically reduces the need to breathe orally.

-Nasal sprays are also a great way to add well-needed moisture to your nose.
+Nasal sprays are also great for adding well-needed moisture to your nose.
 Saline sprays are excellent at alleviating nasal congestion.

-An excellent nasal spray is the NasalCrom nasal allergy symptom controller which actually stabilizes the nose’s mast cells.
+The NasalCrom nasal allergy symptom controller is an excellent nasal spray that stabilizes the nose’s mast cells.
 This stops them from releasing histamines and other irritants that can cause allergy symptoms.

-A very popular way to keep your mouth closed when you sleep is to use a mouthguard.
+Using a mouthguard is an intelligent way to keep your mouth closed when you sleep.
 These hugely popular devices are a great way to keep your mouth closed while you sleep.

 There are many kinds of mouthguards available these days.
-If you decide to give one a try, make sure that it feels comfortable and is made of the highest quality materials.
+If you try one, ensure it feels comfortable and is made of the highest quality materials.

-Chin straps are “horse-shoe” shaped devices that are made to support the chin as you sleep.
-These ingenious devices can be extremely effective in preventing mouth breathing if all else has failed.
+Chin straps are “horse-shoe” devices supporting the chin as you sleep.
+These ingenious devices can effectively prevent mouth breathing if all else has failed.

 These devices force you to breathe with your nose by physically keeping your mouth closed.
 You should consider using chin strips if all other methods haven’t worked.

-Chin strips also provide relief for snorers and can be used on their own or in conjunction with other methods such as nasal sprays and mouth guards.
+Chin strips relieve snorers and can be used independently or with other methods, such as nasal sprays and mouth guards.